This page contains information about the registration of food premises, verification and food premises grading.

 If you have have bought food in Whangarei District and

-you found something in your food that should not be therefound something in your food that should not be there
+- you found something in your food that should not be there

 contact Environmental Health on the number below.